 Planning to move your toddler to a bed and use the crib for the new baby?
 It’s a good idea to make the transition at least 6 months before the new baby arrives.
 But what if you brought the newborn home before you could move your toddler to their bed and now don’t have space for a second crib?

 Instead of kicking your toddler out of the crib right away, hold off the transition for at least 4 months.
 Get a sidecar co-sleeper or a bassinet for your newborn for the time being.

 Your toddler has to move to the bed at some point but make the transition slowly.
 Buy the toddler bed and set that up but don’t make your toddler switch to that bed yet.
 Keep it around and let your toddler adjust to the idea of moving to it.

-Keep their favorite toys and stuffed animals on the new bed, talk about how great the new bed is, and let them take a nap there one day.
-Wait till they’re ready to let go of the crib and start falling in love with their new bed.
+Keep their favorite toys and stuffed animals on the new bed, talk about how great the new bed is and let them nap there one day.
+Wait until they’re ready to let go of the crib and fall in love with their new bed.